myon-bioinformatics/niconicoSearchAPI_Template/README.md

-# niconico SearchAPI Template
+# niconico SearchAPI Template for Python3
-niconico as a Japanese video-sharing service on the web API Test
+niconico as a Japanese video-sharing service on the web API Test Request by Python3